mau-webb/mau-webb.github.io/resurser/da354a-ht22/6-webbapplikationer/lecture.md

 		disqusions = json.loads(disqus_file.read())
 		# Closes the file
 		disqus_file.close()
-		# Returns the list of every lines in file
+		# Returns the list of every posts in file
 		return disqusions
 	except:
 		# Creates a new file called "disqus.json"